geopm/geopm/CONTRIBUTING.md

 FEATURE REQUEST
 ---------------
-Please submit a issue on github for any feature requests.
+Please submit a issue on GitHub for any feature requests.

 CHANGE REQUEST
 --------------
 There are two ways to submit a change request.
-Opening a pull request on github from a fork of geopm is preferred for most cases.
-It is also acceptable to submit a change request directly to gerrithub, and this is the workflow for maintainers and active developers.
+Opening a pull request on GitHub from a fork of GEOPM is preferred for most cases.
+It is also acceptable to submit a change request directly to GerritHub, and this is the workflow for maintainers and active developers.

-### Github pull request
+### GitHub pull request
-All pull requests to the geopm/geopm repository on github will automatically be submitted to travis-ci for unit testing.
+All pull requests to the geopm/geopm repository on GitHub will automatically be submitted to Travis CI for unit testing.
 The link for creating a pull request is here:

 https://github.com/geopm/geopm/pulls